 Morphine Withdrawal Timeline

 Because of how easily morphine binds to opioid receptors in the brain, a constant flow of the drug will prime the user to fall quickly into morphine dependency.
 The habit will go from simply taking the morphine to control pain, to taking the morphine when the user is bored, upset, angry, or otherwise discontent.
-It may become the individual’s go-to for dealing with anything unpleasant that comes his or her way, soon becoming the only way he or she can experience anything resembling “normality.”

 - 6 hours after last use: drug craving, depression, anxiety, and mood swings

 - 14 hours after last use: sweating, runny sinuses, and depression

 - 16 hours after last use: muscle cramping and twitches; loss of appetite

 - 24 hours after last use: involuntary limb movements, diarrhea, insomnia, high blood pressure, and high breathing rate